Updated August 23, 2018

 What is the need for more State investment in water resources?
-What is the role of local water agencies and the federal government in paying for this infrastructure?
+What is the role of local water districts and the federal government in paying for this infrastructure?

 The State of California has invested many billions of dollars in water infrastructure.
 This is because California has three distinct water problems.
 First, most precipitation falls north of Sacramento, but most water demand for cities and agriculture is south of Sacramento.
 Second, most precipitation falls in the winter, but most demand is in the summer.
 Third, most of the population lives near the coast, but most rivers and groundwater are inland.

 Although some large cities like San Francisco, Los Angeles, and the East Bay have built large pipelines to move water from east to west, it has taken huge state and federal investments to move store winter and spring runoff, and move water hundreds of miles from north to south and east to west for the benefit of most Californians.
 The federal government has invested billions of dollars over the past 100 years, but there have not been any major new federal infrastructure investments in California water for nearly 40 years.
 During this time, the demand for water for vitally important environmental concerns, as well as population growth, have added to the pressures on the existing system.

 The state has helped fill the gap by passing a series of water bonds, beginning in 1960, and continuing through 2014.
 The state has presented the voters with 21 water bonds during that time, and 20 have been approved, totaling many billions of dollars.